Advertising Photography FAQ | Dale May | New York

 Can CGI environments be used for FDA-compliant pharmaceutical advertising?

 Yes.
 CGI environments in pharmaceutical advertising are subject to the same content and claim requirements as any other visual element in a DTC or HCP campaign.
 Because CGI environments are entirely custom-built, they can be designed from the outset to comply with FDA guidelines, fair balance requirements, and brand standards.
 There is no risk of inadvertent non-compliance through incidental environmental details because every element in the frame is intentional.
-CGI also simplifies the revision process when regulatory or medical affairs review requires changes to how a scene is depicted, significantly reducing the cost and timeline of compliance revisions.
+CGI also simplifies the revision process when regulatory or medical affairs review requires changes, significantly reducing the cost and timeline of compliance revisions.

 Can Dale May produce pharmaceutical campaign work under NDA?